kaleidos/grails-postgresql-extensions/README.md

 #### Is Empty or Contains

 This criteria is a mix of the `pgContains` and `pgIsEmpty`.
-Sometimes you have to execute 'pgContains' criteria if the this has elements or a 'pgIsEmpty' if the list is empty.
+Sometimes you have to execute 'pgContains' criteria if the list has elements or a 'pgIsEmpty' if the list is empty.
 It could be something like this:

 ```groovy
 def numbers = ... // A list with zero or more elements